 Point total (over/under)

 The point total refers to the over/under line set by books.
-This number projects the total number of points scored in a game and, like prop betting, is bet whether one thinks the score will go over or under the set point total.
+This number projects the total number of points scored in a game and, like prop betting, one bets whether they think the score will go over or under the set point total.
 For example, a Jets point total against the Las Vegas Raiders was 47.5.
 The final score resulted in a 31-28 Raiders win, resulting in 59 total points.
 Those who bet the over on the game would cash out.

 Sometimes, the most thrilling and rewarding bets are bets made while games are being played.
 These are referred to as live bets or in-play bets.
 Odds are ever-changing during games, which would prove to be fruitful for sharp and prepared bettors.
 For example, if the Jets (-115) were favored against the Cowboys (+120) before kickoff, a payout on a $10 bet on the Jets to win would win just $8.70.